 - Finally, double-check your localization kit for completeness and accuracy before the localization effort starts.

-Lack of process
+#2 Lack of Process

 Not having a localization process (or using an outdated, unproven, or incomplete process) can have long-term consequences for your product’s future updates and success.
 Before you begin localization, design your plan for carrying out these key steps: